A doctor rushed toward synagogue gunfire to help out. He was killed.

 “How I wish I had reached out last year and told him I was ‘making it’ finally, and sent him a picture as proof,” Michael Kerr told NBC News.
 “You see, I went through many many dark times.”

-Kerr got to know Rabinowitz in the “old days” for HIV sufferers, before there was an effective treatment for the poorly understood disease that devastated a generation.
+Kerr got to know Rabinowitz in the “old days” for those with HIV, before there was an effective treatment for the poorly understood disease that devastated a generation.

 “He was the one to go to,” said Kerr, who was Rabinowitz’s patient until he left Pittsburgh for New York in 2004.
 “He was known in the community for keeping us alive the longest.
 He often held our hands (without rubber gloves) and always always hugged us as we left his office.”